This statement is published in line with section 54(1) of the Modern Slavery Act 2015.

 Our supply chain

-Due to the nature of our business, we assess ourselves to have a relatively low risk of modern slavery in our business and supply chains.
-We procure goods and services from the UK and limited numbers of overseas suppliers.
-Where possible we make full use of approved UK Government Procurement Frameworks.
+We procure goods and services from the UK and a limited number of overseas suppliers.
+Where possible we make full use of approved UK Government Procurement Frameworks such as Crown Commercial Services

 We require organisations tendering to work with the ICO to confirm that they have fulfilled their statutory requirement to have produced a Modern Slavery Statement if they meet the criteria to do so.